asyncapi/website/pages/docs/guides/validate.md

 </Remember>

-One way this can be done is by using **Spectral** open source tool.
+One way to do this is to use the **Spectral** open-source tool.
 It enables you to define company-specific rules that you can use internally.

 To get started:
 1. Install [Spectral](https://meta.stoplight.io/docs/spectral/b8391e051b7d8-installation).